Lima Memorial Health System Logo

 Risky drinking - teen; Alcohol - underage drinking; Problem underage drinking; Underage drinking - risks

 Alcohol use is not only an adult problem.
-About one-third of high school seniors in the United States have had an alcoholic drink within the past month.
+About one-fourth of high school seniors in the United States have had an alcoholic drink within the past month.
 Drinking can lead to risky and dangerous behaviors.

 Alcohol Use and Teenagers